AvaProtocol/Grants-Program/docs/faq.md

 <details>
   <summary><b>Something came up and I cannot finish the project in time.
 Can we postpone or call off the rest of my project?</b></summary>

-  The OAK Network reserves the right to terminate an agreement that is behind schedule.
+  The Ava Protocol reserves the right to terminate an agreement that is behind schedule.
 However, we are not interested in taking away your grant for any slight hiccup.
 More often than not, delays are part of the journey and do not constitute a reason for concern.
 The best way to handle changes in your plans is to get in touch with us.
 If you would like to prematurely end your work, we can amend your application and remove the milestones you won't be able to complete.
 If you decide to continue work at a later date, you can always reapply for the remaining milestones and potentially adapt them to take into account any insights you have gained in the meantime.
 </details>

 <details>
-  <summary><b>Can I list the OAK Network as a partner?</b></summary>
+  <summary><b>Can I list the Ava Protocol as a partner?</b></summary>

   No. Once the grants team has accepted your first milestone, you may announce it in a project-specific context, such as the repository containing the grant project work.
 </details>